SMerrony/dashera/Docs/DEVELOP.md

 You may have to `stty echo` if no characters appear when you type.

 N.B.
 There are bugs in the termcap database for (all) the DASHER terminals; not many allegedly termcap (ncurses) aware programs actually handle unusual terminal types.
 The `htop` program does a fair job of behaving properly - even so, you will see a few glitches over time.
 Likewise with `iftop`.
+The  `nano` editor seems to behave quite well - although you may need to use the function keys to save and exit.

 ## Serial Port Test Setup (Linux)